haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

   \rm tmp_ligand.pdb <br>
 </a>

-If we want to examine the run in greater detail then we can download the archive of the entire run from [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/76656-shape-based-small-molecule.tgz){:target="_blank"}
-and expand it using the same command as above.
-This will create the `76481-shape-based-small-molecule` directory in the current working directory.
+If we want to examine the run in greater detail then we can download the archive of the entire run from [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/76656-shape-based-small-molecule.tgz){:target="_blank"}.
+After extraction, this will create the `76481-shape-based-small-molecule` directory in the current working directory.
 The final models can be found under the `structures/it1` subdirectory.
 There are 200 PDB files in total and their ranking along with their scores can be seen in the `file.list` file.

 <a class="prompt prompt-cmd">
+  tar xfz 76656-shape-based-small-molecule.tgz
-  head file.list <br>
+  head 76656-shape-based-small-molecule/structures/it1/file.list <br>
 </a>

 The above command should show the same HADDOCK scores as what we already saw for the top 10 models.